ibm-cloud-docs/sell/conref.md

 {: #add-scc-scans}
 {: ui}

 Add the scans that you previously ran in the {{site.data.keyword.compliance_short}}. {{site.data.keyword.compliance_short}} scans determine adherence to regulatory controls.
-For more information, see [Scanning your resources](/docs/security-compliance?topic=security-compliance-scan-resources).
+For more information, see [Running a scan on demand](/docs/security-compliance?topic=security-compliance-attachments#scan-ondemand).

 1. Click **Add scan**.
 1. Select the profile that you used for the evaluation.